suzuki-hpc/SC23-AD/README.md

 python3 sub.py
 ```

-These Python scripts depends on `Matplotlib` and `python-tabulate`,
+These Python scripts depend on `Matplotlib` and `python-tabulate`, which
-which are installed with the second command from the top. `tabel.py`
+are installed with the second command from the top.
+The `tabel.py`
-displays similar tables to the ones in the article. `<type>` specify
+script displays similar tables to the ones in the article; `<type>`
-whether the solvers implemented sequentially or multi-threaded and must
+specify whether the solvers are implemented sequentially or
-be `seq` or `multi`. `history.py` generates graphs of the convergence
+multi-threaded and must be `seq` or `multi`.
+The `history.py` script
+generates graphs of the convergence history; `<m>` denotes the restart
-history. `<m>` denotes the restart period and must be 5, 10, or 20.
+period and must be 5, 10, or 20; `<type>` is set to `seq` or `multi`.
-`<type>` is set to `seq` or `multi`. `sub.py` creates a graph evaluating
+The `sub.py` script creates a graph evaluating the effect of the
-the effect of the fractional bit length.
+fractional bit length.

 The three steps will take about 2, 25, or 3 minutes, respectively; the
 total execution time will be about 30 minutes.
 For more information,